Killdeer

 Behavior

-Killdeer do not gather in flocks.
-They are solitary or in male and female pairs.
+Killdeer do not usually gather in flocks.
+They are most often seen alone or in male–female pairs.

 Did You Know?